hashkrish/se2001-notes/question_papers/23t2/endterm/set_2.md

 Note: If a line has multiple dates of same month, then (c) works well, but if it is different months, then none of the options will correctly replace all the months of a line at one time, they will output multiple lines for each line, each line substituting one of the months.

-<div style="page-break-after: always;"></div>

 ## Question 15 [MCQ] [6]

 Following entry is made to a crontab to run a script that will perform the backup.
 When is the script `/home/Garima/PC_management.sh` scheduled to get executed?
 [MCQ]

 ```bash